-On April 19, 2021, Legacy Local Bounti issued and sold convertible securities (the "Convertible Notes") to Charles R. Schwab & Helen O. Schwab TTEE The Charles & Helen Schwab Living Trust U/A DTD 11/22/1985 (the "Charles Schwab 1985 Trust") in an aggregate principal amount of \$10 million and Charles R. Schwab TTEE The Charles & Helen Schwab 1985 Trust") in an aggregate principal amount of \$10 million and Charles R. Schwab TTEE The Charles & Helen Schwab 1985 Trust U/A DTD 11/22/1985 in an aggregate principal amount of \$5 million (together with Charles Schwab 1985 Trust, the "Convertible Note Holders").
+On April 19, 2021, we issued and sold convertible securities (the "Convertible Notes") to Charles R. Schwab & Helen O. Schwab TTEE The Charles & Helen Schwab Living Trust U/A DTD 11/22/1985 (the "Charles Schwab 1985 Trust") in an aggregate principal amount of \$10 million and Charles R. Schwab TTEE The Charles & Helen Schwab Living Trust U/A DTD 11/22/1985 in an aggregate principal amount of \$5 million (together with Charles Schwab 1985 Trust, the "Convertible Note Holders").
 Interest on the Convertible Notes accrued at a rate of 8%, computed on the basis of the actual number of days elapsed and a year of 365 days.
-The Convertible Notes Holders are affiliates and under common control with Live Oak Ventures, LLC, a stockholder of Legacy Local Bounti.
-The Convertible Notes mature 24 months from the issuance date.
-In connection with the Closing, on November 19, 2021, all Convertible Notes were converted into a number of shares of our common stock, at a conversion price equal to value of each share of common stock in the Business Combination multiplied by 85%.
+The Convertible Notes Holders are affiliates and under common control with Live Oak Ventures, LLC, a Local Bounti stockholder.
+The Convertible Notes would have matured 24 months from the issuance date.
+In connection with the closing of the Business Combination, all Convertible Notes were converted into shares of our common stock, at a conversion price equal to value of each share of common stock in the Business Combination multiplied by 85%.